 1,2 – Windhoek webcams – the bad weather excluded this webcam from any deeper analysis.
 The one noticeable fact here is significant darkness occurring from about 7:45pm local time.
 This is particularly evidenced by dazzling streetlamps.
 However, we definitely should take into account the cloudiness.
 Because the sky was overcast in total, there was a significant diminishing of light regardless of the eclipse.

 3 – Namib Desert Lodge – This webcam was located about 270-275km from the extended path of totality.
-One of them, headed WSW intercepted a piece of fleeting shadow in its right edge.
+One of them, headed WSW intercepted a piece of fleeting shadow on its right edge.
 As a result, this camera made the longest distance of umbra visibility by the ground-based apparatus by myself.
 Obviously, these favorable conditions were driven by seriously reduced sunlight scattering in the atmosphere.
-As we know from previous articles, the direct sunlight scattering wasn’t present anymore, because the lowest part of the atmosphere was in the Earth’s shadow already.
-It works analogically to the sunset transition, making a significant contrast between the horizon and still illuminated sky.
+As we know from previous articles, direct sunlight scattering wasn’t present anymore, because the lowest part of the atmosphere was in the Earth’s shadow already.
+It works analogically to the sunset transition, making a significant contrast between the horizon and the still illuminated sky.
 Straight after the ground, as the Sun goes deeper below the horizon, this phenomenon occurs at the planetary boundary layer level, making this hazy coat darker and prone to light extinction.
-After the planetary boundary layer, the whole troposphere plunges in the Earth’s shadow consequently.
+After the planetary boundary layer, the whole troposphere plunges into the Earth’s shadow consequently.
 It’s fair enough when the lower part of the troposphere is shadowed.
-On the bright sky, we can clearly see any changes in the light level caused by deep penumbra and umbra.
+In the bright sky, we can clearly see any changes in the light level caused by the deep penumbra and umbra.
 If the Sun would be above the horizon, probably this distance would be achievable under the weather conditions at the eclipse moment in this part of Namibia.
-The Namib Desert likewise other areas with dry climate feature quite a high level of haziness unless the rain period occurs, dropping the dust particles to the ground and clearing up the air.
+The Namib Desert likewise other areas with dry climates feature quite a high level of haziness unless the rain period occurs, dropping the dust particles to the ground and clearing up the air.
 The distance, from where I could spot the umbra this time is, in my opinion, a tad longer, than I could see in Scotland, watching the eclipse under clear polar maritime air mass conditions.
 On the other hand, I am convinced, that the umbra fleeting across the twilight sky would be visible from a bit longer distance if this webcam could be located further south and born properly.
 Notwithstanding, the webcam considered was one of the most useful during this remote eclipse observation.
 Another matter lies in the webcam settings.
 Most webcams provided by the Namibia Weather service turn off their coloration when the Sun is about 5 – 6 degrees below the horizon.
 It coincides pretty much with the end of civil twilight and it’s somewhat a good element for the twilight progress comparison between the eclipsed day and normal day at the given location.
-The webcam located at the Namib Desert Lodge was also dirty in the middle of the frame, although fortunately, it didn’t impact on the observation result.
+The webcam located at the Namib Desert Lodge was also dirty in the middle of the frame, although fortunately, it didn’t impact the observation result.

 The deep partial eclipse phase impact is clearly visible in the webcam sequence above.
 The important element is the umbra caught on the right side of the frame.
-Below I colorized the image gained during the greatest phase of eclipse from that place.
+Below I colorized the image gained during the greatest phase of the eclipse from that place.
 We can clearly see, how the haze body compressed within the atmosphere boundary layer becomes significantly darker towards the right.